Lab 9: Sprites and Walls

 Goal: Create a landscape of wall objects that the user must navigate around to

 for loops to create

 and position multiple items.

-- Step 4: Update the graphics.
+Step 4: Update the graphics.
 Use multiple types of blocks for the walls.
-Maybe change the character.
-4 points, one point for each graphic used that wasn’t part of the base example.
+(See note below.)
+Change the character.
+This is worth 4 points, one point for each graphic used that wasn’t part of the base example.
 Remember to put a quick citation in your program just before you load graphics or sounds.

 Don’t move the player twice!

 player WITHOUT checking for walls.
 Don’t do both commands.
 You’ll end up

 sprites to update, update only those sprites.
 For example:

 These aren’t required for the lab, but I’ve had students ask in prior years how to do these: